 Conflict of Interest: Although the decision to open a SBLOC is driven by the client, a conflict of interest may exist in the event LFAS recommends that a client open a SBLOC in lieu of withdrawing funds as LFAS could continue to charge asset management fees based on those assets while creating a substantial risk of loss to the client.
 Further, LFAS would be conflicted if such a recommendation is made.
 LFAS would also be conflicted in the management of the advisory client's account as LFAS' fiduciary duty to manage the account according to the agreed upon investment objective and risk tolerance may not be consistent with LFAS' obligation to manage the account in a manner that will maintain adequate collateral.
-In order to mitigate this conflict, LFAS will follow the general fiduciary responsibility as the guiding principle for management of the account.
+Further there is a conflict due to the agreement between custodian RJA and affiliated broker-dealer LFF, wherein RJA agrees to pay LFF a portion of the interest earned on securities-based lending loan balances in advisory accounts at LFAS, with the exception of advisory accounts on the RJA ICA platform.
+The firm addresses these conflicts through disclosure and by following the general fiduciary responsibility as the guiding principle for management of the account in addition to the fact that advisory representatives do not receive or otherwise directly share in the interest payments received by LFF from RJA.
 In the event any information arises during the SBLOC application process that would indicate a need for any revisions to the account including the investment objectives and or risk tolerance, the account will be accordingly updated to ensure that it continues to be managed in accordance with the client's needs.